GIGABOOST.AI

 • Meaningful Commenting: In 2026, high-quality comments are a major trust signal.
 Instead of saying "Great post," add a specific technical insight to a whitepaper they shared or a podcast they were featured on.

-By day seven, the investor has seen your name 2–3 times in their notifications.
-Now, when your personalized email — sent from your own email domain — hits their inbox, the psychological "familiarity bias" kicks in.
-You are no longer a "Cold Email"; you are "that founder who had the insight on the Fintech regulatory shift."
+By day seven, the investor has seen your name 2–3 times in their notifications — when your email arrives, you are no longer a cold sender; you are "that founder who had the insight on the Fintech regulatory shift."
+The psychological "familiarity bias" turns your cold email into a warm continuation of an existing impression.

 What Are the Common Mistakes That Make Your Warming Backfire?